-I. The Court of Appeals' Decision, Which Upholds Section 4(b)'s Outdated Coverage Formula and Section 5's Preclearance Requirement, Is Seriously Flawed and Undermines the Principle of Equal Sovereignty.
+I. The Decision, Upholding Section 4(b)'s Outdated Coverage Formula and Section 5's Preclearance Requirement, Is Seriously Flawed and Undermines the Principle of Equal Sovereignty.

 The court of appeals acknowledged that Congress did not make a finding that "racial discrimination in voting was 'concentrated in the jurisdictions singled out for preclearance'" when Congress reauthorized Section 5 of the VRA in 2006 under the pre-existing coverage formula of Section 4(b) of the VRA.
 (Pet.
 App. at 53a (quoting Nw.
 Austin, 557 U.S. at 203).)
-And the court acknowledged that the data it reviewed supported use of the outdated formula for only some of the Covered Jurisdictions.
-(Id. at 54a.)
-It nonetheless upheld Congress's continued use of Section 4(b)'s formula by speculating that the lack of evidence of discriminatory practices in the Covered Jurisdictions arose from Section 5's deterrent effect (id. at 42a-44a) and noting that bailout ensures that "section 5 covers only those jurisdictions with the worst records of racial discrimination in voting" (id. at 57a).
-The court's analysis is seriously flawed - the obsolete formula is not linked to current conditions and therefore intrudes on the Covered States' sovereignty and the supposed remedy of bailout is illusory.
-The Court should grant review to address the constitutionality of Sections 4(b) and 5 of the VRA because of significant and unjustified burdens that the law continues to impose on Covered Jurisdictions.
+It nonetheless upheld Congress's continued use of Section 4(b)'s formula by speculating that lack of evidence of discriminatory practices in the Covered Jurisdictions arose from Section 5's deterrent effect (id. at 42a-44a) and noting that bailout ensures that "section 5 covers only those jurisdictions with the worst records of racial discrimination in voting" (id. at 57a).
+The court's analysis is seriously flawed for two reasons: (1) the obsolete formula is not linked to current conditions and therefore intrudes on the Covered States' sovereignty, and (2) the supposed remedy of bailout is illusory.
+The Court should overturn Sections 4(b) and 5 of the VRA because those sections of the law unjustifiably intrude on the Covered States' sovereignty and impose significant and unwarranted burdens on Covered Jurisdictions.

-Congress passed the VRA under the authority of Section 2 of the Fifteenth Amendment to enact "appropriate" measures to effectuate the constitutional prohibition against racial discrimination in voting.
+Congress passed the VRA under the authority of Section 2 of the Fifteenth Amendment to enact

+"appropriate" measures to effectuate the constitutional prohibition against racial discrimination in voting.
 Katzenbach, 383 U.S. at 308.
 Section 5 goes well beyond the Fifteenth Amendment's prohibition against racial discrimination in voting by "plac[ing] the burden on covered jurisdictions to show their voting changes are nondiscriminatory before those changes can be put into effect."
 Shelby Cnty. v.
 Holder, 811 F. Supp.
 2d 424, 431 (D.D.C.
 2011).
-The VRA thus treats some States differently "despite our historic tradition that all the States enjoy 'equal sovereignty."
+The VRA thus treats some States differently "despite [the Court's] historic tradition that all the States enjoy 'equal sovereignty.'"
 Nw.
 Austin, 557 U.S. at 203 (quoting United States v.
 Louisiana, 363 U.S. 1, 16 (1960)).
 But Section 5's "departure from the fundamental principle of equal sovereignty requires a showing that a statute's disparate geographic coverage is sufficiently related to the problem that it targets."
 Id.

-This Court issued a unanimous warning regarding Section 5's constitutional infirmities:

-The evil that § 5 is meant to address may no longer be concentrated in the jurisdictions singled out for preclearance.
-The statute's coverage formula is based on data that is now more than 35 years old, and there is considerable evidence that it fails to account for current political conditions.

-Id. at 203; see also id. at 216 (Thomas, J., concurring in judgment in part and dissenting in part).
+This Court put Congress on notice regarding Section 5's constitutional infirmities: "The evil that § 5 is meant to address may no longer be concentrated in the jurisdictions singled out for preclearance.
+The statute's coverage formula is based on data that is now more than 35 years old, and there is considerable evidence that it fails to account for current political conditions."
+Id. at 203; see also id. at 216 (Thomas, J., concurring in judgment in part and dissenting in part) ("The Court quite properly alerts Congress that § 5 tests the outer boundaries of its Fifteenth Amendment enforcement authority and may not be constitutional.").
 The Court further emphasized that "[t]he Act's preclearance requirements and its coverage formula raise serious constitutional questions."
 Id. at 204.
 But the Court remained "keenly mindful of [its] institutional role," id. at 204, resolved the case on non-constitutional grounds, and charged the political branches with fixing both the VRA's antiquated coverage formula and the blunt instrument of preclearance, id. at 205-06.